How Kurt Cobain Shaped the Future: A Legacy Timeline

 Heavier Than Heaven: A Biography of Kurt Cobain

-2001: "Teen Spirit: The Tribute to Kurt Cobain" Released on DVD
+2001: DVD Release of Teen Spirit: The Tribute to Kurt Cobain

-In 2001, the documentary "Teen Spirit: The Tribute to Kurt Cobain" was released on DVD.
+In 2001, Teen Spirit: The Tribute to Kurt Cobain documentary was released on DVD.

 Loading Video...

-2002: Publication of "Journals"
+2002: Publication of Journals

-In 2003, David Fricke of Rolling Stone ranked Kurt Cobain the 12th greatest guitarist of all time.
+In 2003, David Fricke of Rolling Stone ranked Kurt Cobain as the 12th greatest guitarist of all time.

-2003: Paperback Version of "Journals" Released
+2003: Paperback Version of Journals Released

-May 2004: Formation of Kurt Cobain Memorial Committee
+May 2004: Kurt Cobain Memorial Committee Formed

-2004: Publication of "Love and Death: The Murder of Kurt Cobain"
+2004: Publication of Love and Death: The Murder of Kurt Cobain

 Love & Death: The Murder of Kurt Cobain